Tyler799/Morrowind-2020/Morrowind_2019.md

 To actually clean, first open Wrye using MO2.
 Then, right click on a given plugin and hit "Clean with TES3CMD"

+## Testing your Setup

+Aside from simply making sure the game opens and loads, there are several tools in place that will help you quickly get into game and search for anything that might have gone wrong.

+The one we recommend is [Skip Tutorial](https://www.nexusmods.com/morrowind/mods/27266) being a relatively new and clean alternative to older mods like QuickChar and SilentCharGen.
+It lets you skip the early tutorial section and go right into making a character.

+You can then also COC to various locations to do some testing, such as:

+`Clutter Warehouse - Everything Must Go!`
+`ToddTest`
+`Character Stuff Wonderland`
+`Ken's Test Hole`
+`Mark's Vampire Test Cell`
+`Redoran Interior`
+`Redoran Interior2`

 ## Creating a multipatch

 This is very easy.
 Open Wrye.
 At the top bar, go to "Misc" then "TES3CMD" then "Create Multipatch".
 It shouldn't take too long.